 Surry County, Virginia

-Areas bordering to Surry County are Charles City County (northwest), James City County (northeast), Isle of Wight County (southeast), Southampton County (south), Sussex County (southwest), Prince George County (west).
+Bordering Counties are Charles City County (northwest), James City County (northeast), Isle of Wight County (southeast), Southampton County (south), Sussex County (southwest), Prince George County (west).

 Cities and towns located in Surry County include Claremont, Dendron, Surry, Bacon's Castle, Cabin Point, Scotland and Spring Grove .